romeerez/orchid-orm/packages/docs/src/guide/migration-column-methods.md

 type IndexOptions = {
   // name of the index
   name?: string;
-  // is it an unique index
+  // is it a unique index
   unique?: boolean;
-  // index algorhytm to use such as GIST, GIN using?: string;
+  // index algorithm to use such as GIST, GIN using?: string;
   // expression is an argument to be passed to a column:
   // CREATE INDEX name ON table ( columnName(expression) )
   expression?: number | string;
   // specify collation:
   collate?: string;
-  // see `opclass` in postgres document for creating index operator?: string;
+  // see `opclass` in the Postgres document for creating the index operator?: string;
   // specify index order such as ASC NULLS FIRST, DESC NULLS LAST order?: string;
-  // include columns to index to optimize specific queries include?: MaybeArray<string>;
+  // include columns to an index to optimize specific queries include?: MaybeArray<string>;
-  // see "storage parameters" in postgres document for creating index, for example 'fillfactor = 70' with?: string;
+  // see "storage parameters" in the Postgres document for creating an index, for example, 'fillfactor = 70' with?: string;
   // The tablespace in which to create the index.
 If not specified, default_tablespace is consulted, or temp_tablespaces for indexes on temporary tables. tablespace?: string;